Champions and Advocates for Quality Teaching and Learning

 Amelia’s work is rooted in the belief that “We have a moral and professional obligation to do whatever it takes to make sure students in the community get what they need.
 Extraordinary times require extra-ordinary leadership!”

-Kate serves as Chief Impact Officer of United Way of Greater Philadelphia and Southern New Jersey (UWGPSNJ), leading its Mission Delivery team, guiding its regional grantmaking strategy, and constructing multi-sector partnerships to achieve greater impact.
+Kate most recently served as Chief Impact Officer of United Way of Greater Philadelphia and Southern New Jersey (UWGPSNJ), leading its Mission Delivery team, guiding its regional grantmaking strategy, and constructing multi-sector partnerships to achieve greater impact.

 She joined UWGPSNJ in 2019 as Managing Director for Capacity Building and in 2020 led its COVID-19 crisis response partnerships including PHLCOVID19Fund and PHLConnectED, which raised and invested more than $20 million in new resources across the region.
 For twenty years, Kate has worked to forge partnerships and support solutions that improve the lives of people experiencing poverty in the Greater Philadelphia region.
 She seeks leverage in the intersecting missions of nonprofits, business, government, and philanthropy.
 Kate’s experience on “both sides” of the sector as a nonprofit manager, fundraiser, and grant maker, gives her an important perspective on the challenges that nonprofit leaders face.
 Previously, Kate worked at The Barra Foundation, an innovation-focused private foundation, where she served as program officer for their Health and Human Services portfolio.
 Prior to Barra, Kate served as managing director of the Sustainable Business Network of Greater Philadelphia, where she led the implementation of the organization’s strategic plan and oversaw research, policy, and business services to support companies working to improve their social and environmental impact.
 She joined SBN from the New York-based nonprofit The Doe Fund, where she served as Deputy Director for Ready, Willing & Able Philadelphia, which provides paid work training, housing, and case management services to people experiencing homelessness.
 Kate has also served as an international volunteer coordinator in Mexico for American Friends Service Committee.